dreamcatcher-tech/network/Inbox/2024-02-12 0926 calling other pids.md

 Artifact should never talk to other chains directly ?
 But what about getting other chains to talk directly to it ?

+Problem is that a dispatch action is multiple types, but the qmessage type is much simpler.
+So we could convert the dispatch action into function calls that are matched in the artifact isolate ?